Alice-ArtsLab/mosaicode/README.md

 ```

 ### Uninstall
-To uninstall Harpia, execute at terminal:
+To uninstall Mosaicode, execute at terminal:
 ```
 sudo ./uninstall.sh
 ```